 ConCorda Chamber Music Course for Strings

-Due to Covid 19 restrictions, it will unfortunately not be possible to go ahead with our plans to hold ConCorda as a residential course in Waterford in 2021.
+Due to Covid 19 restrictions, it was unfortunately not be possible to go ahead with our plans to hold ConCorda as a residential course in Waterford in 2021.
 We very much hope to return to Newtown next year but for the time being safety is our first priority.

 Eligibilty and application procedures will remain the same and can be found here.